dgulotta/puzzle-tools/README.md

 	* `code_misc` - other codes (currently just military time zones)
 * Data sets
 	* `elements` - chemical elements
 	* `enumerations_web` - various data sets that can be downloaded from the web.
-Includes lists of countries, US states, resistor colors, zodiac symbols, currencies, languages, and MIT classes.
+Includes lists of countries, US states, resistor colors, zodiac symbols, currencies, languages, MIT classes, subway stations, airports, airlines, and stock symbols.
+	* `subway` -  more lists of subway stations
 * Properties of words
 	* `word_properties` - functions for determining if a word has a particular property (e. g. being a cryptogram of a particular other word).
 * Domain-specific wordlist generators